Identifying and Prioritizing Generative AI Use Cases in an Organization: An Industrial Case Study: Related Work

 \subsection{GenAI Adoption at the Individual and Team Level}

-Prior work on GenAI in the software field has primarily focused on individuals or teams using AI for specific tasks.
-Simaremare and Edison~\cite{simaremare2024state} conducted an empirical study to examine practitioners’ perceptions of GenAI adoption in the fast-paced software industry.
-Their study identified 22 practical use cases of GenAI adoption within software companies.
-Ulfsnes \textit{et al}.~\cite{ulfsnes2024transforming} observed changes in collaboration by interviewing 13 data scientists to investigate the adoption of GenAI for individual use.
-A study by Liang et al. \cite{liang2024large} examined the utilization of AI programming helpers like GitHub Copilot by surveying 410 developers.
-The findings indicate that developers primarily use these tools to facilitate syntax recall, decrease manual typing, and expedite work completion.
-The study does, however, also point out several significant drawbacks, such as restricted user control and recommendations that fall short of both functional and non-functional requirements.
+Prior work on GenAI in both small- and large-scale industries has primarily focused on individuals or teams using AI for specific tasks.
+Simaremare and Edison~\cite{simaremare2024state} conducted an empirical study of practitioners' perceptions of GenAI adoption in the software industry through focus group discussions with 18 practitioners.
+Their study identified 22 practical use cases of GenAI.
+Ulfsnes \textit{et al}.~\cite{ulfsnes2024transforming} observed changes in collaboration by interviewing 13 practitioners, including data scientists, managers, developers, and designers, to investigate the adoption of GenAI for individual use.
+A study by Liang \textit{et al}.~\cite{liang2024large} examined the utilisation of AI by individuals through a survey of 410 developers.
+The findings indicate that developers primarily use these tools to facilitate syntax recall, reduce manual typing, and expedite task completion.
+However, the study also points out several significant drawbacks, such as restricted user control and recommendations that fall short of users' expectations and practical needs.

-Research on organizational determinants highlighted compatibility with existing workflows.
-Russo \textit{et al}.~\cite{russo2024navigating} provide a comprehensive understanding of AI adoption dynamics in software engineering organizations by surveying 100 software engineers.
-The study finds that, in the early stages of AI integration, adoption is primarily influenced by how well AI tools fit within existing development workflows, rather than by traditional technology acceptance factors.

-On other hand, Polisetty \textit{et al}.~\cite{polisetty2024determines} examined organizational, technological, and environmental factors, and noted leadership support, readiness, perceived benefits, and external pressure.
-On other hand, Hossain \textit{et al}.~\cite{hossain2024adoption} studied textile and garment firms in Bangladesh and analyzed readiness through infrastructure, skills, and management support.